isakhammer/workbox/README.md

 ## How to run Workbox

-Put this into your `.bashrc`, remember to fill in the correct path to workbox repo.
+Clone repo and put this into your `.bashrc`, remember to fill in the correct path to workbox repo.
 ```
 alias workbox="bash {$PATH_TO_WORKBOX_REPO}/run_workbox.sh"
 ```